Cabinet Refinishing Best Practices Part 2: Advanced Techniques for a Flawless Finish

 3. How long does cabinet refinishing take?

-For a typical 10-door kitchen, plan on 3–5 days if you hire a pro.
+For a typical 10‑door kitchen, plan on 3–5 days if you hire a pro.
 DIY can take 1–2 weeks depending on experience and drying time.
 The majority of time is spent on prep and curing.
-Quick 2-day jobs often skip critical steps.
-World Pro Painting schedules projects with proper dry time between coats to ensure a furniture-quality finish.
-For more on timelines, see our how much does California Bay Area painting cost guide.
+Quick 2‑day jobs often skip critical steps.
+World Pro Painting schedules projects with proper dry time between coats to ensure a furniture‑quality finish.
+For more on timelines, see our cabinet refinishing in Walnut Creek, CA guide.

 4. Can I change the color of my cabinets with refinishing?